eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/common/terminology.md

 <dfn>Profile</dfn>

-A profile is a restriction or subset of a specification that enforces every occurrence of an externally defined class to be conformant with the original definition.
+A restriction or subset of a specification that enforces every occurrence of an externally defined class to be conformant with the original definition.

 <dfn>Provider</dfn>